 Q: What approach does TVT take to grading barcodes?

-MB: Anything other than an A grade is in a sense very inaccurate.
+MB: Anything other than an overall grade of “A” is in a sense very inaccurate.
 In a digital environment, every digitally generated code should be in effect binary, i.e. perfect or not, so there should never be any result other than A (Pass) or F (Fail).
 This is the approach we’ve taken in TVT Barcode, and what I mean when I say that the results should be realistic and accurate.
-As I said, the barcode must be perfect, and TVT Barcode will only give a Pass result when it’s perfect.
+As I said, the barcode quality must be perfect, and TVT Barcode will only give a Pass result when it’s perfect.

 Q: Did Schlafender Hase specifically have life sciences in mind when it developed TVT Barcode?

 MB: This module has been designed to meet life sciences requirements and specifications, such as pharma specific, health authority specific and country specific codes.
 But barcodes are used across virtually all industries, so it’s not exclusively for life sciences.

 Q: When you say pharma-specific codes, what codes do you mean?